jasegehring/kite/README.md

 ## Example: 1k PBMCs from a Healthy Donor - Gene Expression and Cell Surface Protein

 The notebook [kite_citeseq_SRR8281307](https://github.com/pachterlab/kite/blob/master/docs/kite_citeseq_SRR8281307.ipynb) in the `docs` folder demonstrates a complete analysis for a 10x dataset collected on 730 peripheral blood mononuclear cells (PBMCs) labeled with 17 unique Feature Barcoded antibodies.
+The dataset can be found here: https://support.10xgenomics.com/single-cell-gene-expression/datasets/3.0.0/pbmc_1k_protein_v3

 The following is an abbreviated walk-through.

-We start with a Python dictionary containing Feature Barcode names and Feature Barcode sequences.
+We start with a Python dictionary containing Feature Barcode names and Feature Barcode sequences as key:value pairs.
 ```
 feature_barcodes={'CD3_TotalSeqB': 'AACAAGACCCTTGAG',
  'CD4_TotalSeqB': 'TACCCGTAATAGCGT',